 Disclaimer: I do not own Detective Conan/Case Closed.

-Pairings: eventually Kaito x Shinichi
+Pairings: Kaito x Shinichi

 Dark Side Chances